yorikvanhavre/FreeCAD-manual/working_with_freecad/bim_modeling.md

    * Direction: 0,-1,0
    * Rotation: 90°

 Our page is now ready, and we can export it to SVG or DXF formats, or print it.
 The SVG format allows to open the file illustration applications such as [inkscape](http://www.inkscape.org), with which you can quickly enhance technical drawings and turn them into much nicer presentation drawings.
+It offers many more possibilities than the DXF format.

 **Downloads**

 * The file produced during this exercise: https://github.com/yorikvanhavre/FreeCAD-manual/blob/master/files/house.FCStd
 * The IFC file exported from the above file: https://github.com/yorikvanhavre/FreeCAD-manual/blob/master/files/house.ifc
+* The SVG file exported from the above file: https://github.com/yorikvanhavre/FreeCAD-manual/blob/master/files/house.svg

 **Read more**